-It’s been said many times, but overnight success doesn’t happen overnight.
+It’s a tired cliche, but overnight success doesn’t happen overnight.
 Ask any self-made “overnight success” how they did it, and nearly all of them will tell you about the years of training, hard work, and perseverance it took to get there.

 We all intuitively know that success takes hard work.
 But we don’t always get there.
 Why?
-It’s not because we’re lazy, or don’t have the wherewithal to do what we need to do.
-It’s just that so many of us try to do that hard work in spite of ourselves, rather than in harmony with ourselves.
+It’s not because we’re lazy or don’t have the wherewithal to do what we need to do.
+It’s that so many of us try to do that hard work despite ourselves rather than in harmony with ourselves.

 Don’t fight the automatic behaviors your body is guiding you to each individual time; replace that natural drive entirely by re-automating yourself.

-Making success a habit means building success-oriented behaviors right into our default mode of operating.
-It’s a combination of habits and routines, carefully and mindfully built in to your behavior.
+Making success a habit means building success-oriented behaviors right into our default mode.
+It combines practices and routines carefully and mindfully built into your behavior.
 It doesn’t come from big moments, overwhelming ability, or sheer force of will.

-Instead of worrying about individual goals or accomplishments, think of the behaviors, the routines that build you into who you want to be and that take you where you want to go.
+Instead of worrying about individual goals or accomplishments, think of the behaviors and the routines that build you into who you want to be and take you where you want to go.
 That is the sort of discipline that creates real and continuous achievement.

 Making Success a Habit Is All About Direction

-In the end, it doesn’t matter what goal you’re working toward, or how quickly you’re getting there.
+Ultimately, it doesn’t matter what goal you’re working toward or how quickly you’re getting there.
 All that matters is that you’re moving in the right direction.

-When you focus on building your day around healthy, productive, success-oriented behaviors, growth and achievement are absolutely inevitable.
+Growth and achievement are inevitable when you focus on building your day around healthy, productive, success-oriented behaviors.

-Keep moving the way you want to move, and don’t worry as much about where you’re going along the way.
+Keep moving the way you want, and don’t worry as much about where you’re going.
 Well-built devices for success will make it not even feel like hard work.
-You’ll get where you want to go, and beyond.
+You’ll get where you want to go and beyond.